Advanced Assessment Question: Classification

 Partial Match Per Cell

-If all answers in a cell are correct, the credit designated in the Set correct answer(s) field will be awarded.
+If all answers in a cell are correct, the credit designated in the Point(s) field will be awarded.
 In this example with two cells (Northern Hemisphere and Southern Hemisphere), 1 point would be awarded if all answers in the cell are correct, adding up to as many as 2 total points:

 Partial Match Per Cell - Max Score: